 - Veeam One Resource monitoring tool that monitors all of the hardware, software, and services that contribute to VMWare vSphere and Hyper-V virtualization.

-- Quest Foglight Virtualization monitor for Citrix Xen, VMWare, and Hyper-V that runs on runs on Windows, Linux, and Solaris.
+- Quest Foglight Virtualization monitor for Citrix Xen, VMWare, and Hyper-V that runs on Windows, Linux, and Solaris.

 - eG Enterprise Monitoring system for VMware vSphere, Citrix XenServer, Microsoft Hyper-V, Oracle VM Server, Red Hat Enterprise Virtualization, AIX LPARs, Solaris Container virtualizations.